 Here are a few of our favorite Crescent City-based cooking classes that are sure to have you cooking jambalaya back home in Jersey, and frying beignets way out in Boston.
 For more New Orleans cooking classes, visit here.
 And for recipes you can bring home and cook anytime, visit here.

 The New Orleans School of Cooking is in the heart of the French Quarter, located in a historic building from the 1800s.
 Make classic Cajun/Creole dishes like gumbo, jambalaya, and pralines: the instructors teach the basic skills necessary to create these delicious recipes, and ensure that the entire group has fun doing it!
 You can choose from open demonstration classes, hands-on classes, or even a private event/team-building exercise!
-Plus, The New Orleans School of Cooking was recently named #2 of the Top 10 Experiences in the Country by the TripAdvisor Travelers’ Choice Awards (and #6 in the world).
 Be sure to shop the local produce, cookbooks, and products in the Louisiana General Store at the school, too.
-More info here.

 Choose from demonstration brunches/lunches or hands-on classes any day of the week at Crescent City Cooks in the French Quarter.
-Sign up for a class making Creole/Cajun classics like bread pudding, shrimp ‘n grits, chicken and andouille gumbo, and more.
-Just see the official website for schedules.
-Bonus: there are discounts for kids on the Crescent City Cooks website, too!
-More info here.
+By the end of the class, you’ll be able to make an assortment of New Orleans classic entrees and desserts like bread pudding, BBQ shrimp, chicken and andouille gumbo, turtle soup, and more.
+With discounted classes for kids, Crescent City Cooks is a perfect family-friendly activity in NOLA.

 Located along the historic Oretha Castle Haley Blvd., the Southern Food and Beverage Museum highlights and celebrates Southern cuisine, beverages, and culinary heritage.